Julian Knight (murderer): Sentence and non-parole period

-Legal challenges
+Knight made application for parole in March 2016, and it was denied in July of that year.
+Knight was subsequently granted an appeal to the High Court of Australia, and claimed that the decision by the Adult Parole Board "…substantially impair[ed] the institutional integrity of a court…" as prescribed in Chapter III of the Australian Constitution; described as an ad hominem matter.
+On 18 August 2017, Knight's appeal was dismissed and he was ordered to pay costs.

+Other legal matters

-On 7 September 1992, Knight appeared before the Administrative Appeals Tribunal seeking a review of a decision where he was refused AUSTUDY assistance with his university studies while imprisoned.
-On 22 October 2001, Knight appeared before the Supreme Court of Victoria in his first Supreme Court case against the prison authorities, seeking an injunction ordering the return of documents prepared for the inquest into the death of a prisoner who had hanged himself in 2000.
-The documents were returned in court that day and the application was dismissed.
+On 7 September 1992, Knight appeared before the Administrative Appeals Tribunal seeking a review of a decision where he was refused AUSTUDY for his university studies while imprisoned.
+On 22 October 2001, Knight appeared before the Victorian Supreme Court in his first court case against prison authorities, and sought an injunction to order the return of documents prepared for the inquest into the death of a prisoner who had hanged himself in 2000.
+The documents were returned in court that day, and the application was dismissed.

-On 4 July 2002, Knight appeared before the Victorian Civil and Administrative Tribunal (VCAT) with a complaint regarding an abuse of human rights where prison officers removed items "of a political nature" from his cell.
-The items removed were a collection of business cards, pamphlets and sheets of paper.
+On 4 July 2002, Knight appeared before the Victorian Civil and Administrative Tribunal (VCAT) with a complaint regarding an abuse of human rights where prison officers removed items "…of a political nature…" from his cell.
+The items removed were a collection of business cards, pamphlets, and sheets of paper.
 One sheet of the paper had a large picture of Adolf Hitler in uniform.
 A second had a picture of Hitler with Nazi insignia and skull and cross-bones, and others only the insignia.
-The cards featured slogans such as "Stop the Asian invasion", "We just hate all queers", "White power" and "Dial-a-racist" with contact details.

-Along with the posters and paperwork, a large number of contraband items were found in Knight's cell, such as blades, sharpened knives, white supremacist literature, war literature, medication bottles, a leather belt, two television remote controls, an extension lead, a can opener, bale hooks, permanent markers, computer disks many containing information relating to prison security and staff, pornographic material, sandpaper, masking tape, prison manuals, staff pictures, T.A.B. betting information, and prison and staff rosters.
+The cards featured slogans such as "Stop the Asian invasion", "We just hate all queers", "White power", and "Dial-a-racist" with contact details.
+Along with the posters and paperwork, a large number of contraband items were found in Knight's cell, such as blades, sharpened knives, white supremacist literature, war literature, medication bottles, a leather belt, two television remote controls, an extension lead, a can opener, bale hooks, permanent markers, computer disks many containing information relating to prison security and staff pornographic material, sandpaper, masking tape, prison manuals, staff pictures, T.A.B. betting information, and prison and staff rosters.
 Knight's application was dismissed, even though many of the seized items were returned to him.